simeonpashley/simeonpashley.github.io/_posts/2011-02-16-how-to-choose-the-best-website-designer.md

 caution: when choosing the best designer for your business, never choose based on price alone.
 While price can be one indicator of whether the designer meets your budget needs, you may unfortunately get what you pay for, which will certainly cost you more in the long run.
 Hire the best designer you can afford to avoid this common and expensive mistake.

-Of course, paying top dollar does not guarantee you’ll get the best designer either.
-So let’s consider the top 5 qualities to look for in choosing the best website designer for your
+Of course, paying top dollar does not guarantee you'll get the best designer either.
+So let's consider the top 5 qualities to look for in choosing the best website designer for your
 business: